 Straddling the Danube, Bratislava positions itself as the second European capital along the river.
 The first one, Vienna, is only 60 km away, and it is worth a weekend trip to visit.
 Thanks to its economy, location and history, Bratislava’s region was considered among the top 3 wealthiest areas in Europe for 2017.
 Thankfully, living in the city is quite affordable.

 Since Bratislava is in the Slovakian lowlands, temperatures are slightly warmer than in the mountains.
 The average temperature in the coldest month is -1 Celsius, and in the warmest one, it’s 21 Celsius.
 However, the flatlands come with their own challenge in the form of wind.
 Thus, international students should bring a balanced wardrobe with adequate wind protection.

-For the first-year students, the university organises an orientation week between the 13th and 17th of September.
+For first-year students, the university organises an orientation week between the 13th and 17th of September.
 The academic year is divided into 2 semesters, each consisting of 14 weeks.
 The first term will start on the 20th of September and end on the 17th of December.
-The examination period is held during January.
+The examination period is held in January.